• Jargon Buster Introduction

 Energy Performance Certificate.
-This certificate informs you of the energy efficiency of a property and will help to indicate an average cost of energy bills.
-Properties are given a rating from A - G, with A being the most efficient energy bracket.
+This certificate informs you of the energy efficiency of a property and will help to indicate the average cost of energy bills.
+Properties are given a rating from A – G, with A being the most efficient energy bracket.

 The difference between the value of your property and the mortgage still owed.
 This figure demonstrates how much of the property is owned.

 Once contracts have been exchanged, some sellers may request a holding deposit.
 The deposit is usually a small percentage of the property purchase price and is paid to the seller’s solicitor directly.
 This deposit demonstrates that the buyer is serious about purchasing the property.